-\Microsoft® IT Academy - PowerPoint: 0.5 credits - In this course, students can validate their skills in creating and managing presentations, inserting, and formatting shapes and slides, creating slide content, applying transitions and animations, and managing multiple presentations.
-Students will learn the skills tested in the Microsoft Office Specialist - PowerPoint certification exam.
-(Microsoft Excel and Word certification exams complete the requirements of the overall Microsoft Office Specialist Associate certification.)
-Students can make their resume stand out by sitting for and passing the Microsoft Office Specialist - PowerPoint certification exam.
-No matter which career path you are pursuing, Microsoft Office proficiency is a valuable skill in today's job market!
-Associated Pathway: Computer Science
+Microsoft® IT Academy - PowerPoint: 0.5 credits - In this course, students will validate skills in creating and managing presentations, inserting, and formatting shapes and slides, creating slide content, applying transitions and animations, and managing multiple presentations.
+Students will learn the skills tested in the Microsoft Office Specialist -PowerPoint certification exam.
+Make your resume stand out by sitting for and passing this certification exam (if students meet the basic requirements).
+Two of the other Microsoft IT Academy certification exams complete the requirements of the overall Microsoft Office Specialist Associate certification.
+Associated Pathways: Business and Entrepreneurship.

-\Microsoft® IT Academy - Word: 0.5 credits - In this course, students can validate their skills in Word tasks, such as creating and managing documents, formatting text, paragraphs, and sections, creating tables and lists, applying references, and inserting and formatting objects.
-Students will learn the skills tested in the Microsoft Office Specialist - Word certification exam (Microsoft Excel and PowerPoint certification exams complete the requirements for the overall Microsoft Office Specialist Associate certification.)
-Students can make their resume stand out by sitting for and passing the Microsoft Office Specialist - Word certification exam.
-No matter which career path you are pursuing, Microsoft Office proficiency is a valuable skill in today's job market!
-Associated Pathway: Computer Science
+Microsoft® IT Academy - Word: 0.5 credits - In this course, students will validate skills in Word tasks, such as creating and managing documents, formatting text, paragraphs, and sections, creating tables and lists, applying references, and inserting and formatting objects.
+Students will learn the skills tested in the Microsoft Office Specialist.
+Make your resume stand out by sitting for and passing this certification exam (if students meet the basic requirements).
+Two of the other Microsoft IT Academy certification exams complete the requirements of the overall Microsoft Office Specialist Associate certification.
+Associated Pathways: Business and Entrepreneurship.

-\Microsoft® Office Basics: 0.5 credits - Designed for beginning high school students, this course introduces students to the three major Microsoft Office programs: PowerPoint, Word, and Excel.
+Microsoft® Office Basics: 0.5 credits - Designed for beginning high school students, this course introduces students to the three major Microsoft Office programs: PowerPoint, Word, and Excel.
 All three programs are relevant to a student's ability to communicate, present, and organize data into a logical format.
 They help set the student for success in conveying their information appropriately and is a necessary 21st Century skill for today's job market.
-Associated Pathway: Computer Science
+Associated Pathways: Business and Entrepreneurship.

-\Photoshop: 0.5 credit- In LearnKey's Photoshop CC course students will learn how to edit and retouch photos as well as create digital images and designs.
+Photoshop: 0.5 credit- In LearnKey's Photoshop CC course students will learn how to edit and retouch photos as well as create digital images and designs.
 Students will learn digital image formats, basic color theory, and how to retouch and apply other tonal adjustments to images.
 Students will explore editing tools through various projects while preparing for the Visual Communication Using Adobe Photoshop ACA exam.
 Associated Pathway: Digital Graphic Arts.
-Prerequisites- Art 1 & Digital Photography.
+Prerequisites: Art 1 and Digital Photography.